schneimo/maml-rl-tf2/README.md

 This script was tested with Python 3.6.

 ## Work in Progress
-The basic MAML algorithm which uses [TRPO](https://spinningup.openai.com/en/latest/algorithms/trpo.html) as optimizing method can already be used.
-The first tests on the very simple navigation environment *2DNavigation-v0* yield the same results as the original paper.
+The original MAML algorithm for RL which uses [TRPO](https://spinningup.openai.com/en/latest/algorithms/trpo.html) as optimization method can already be used.
+Tests with *2DNavigation-v0* and *HalfCheetahDir-v1* environments yield the same results as the original paper.

 - Examples, experiment scripts and more environments (i.e. [MetaWorld](https://github.com/rlworkgroup/metaworld)) will follow.